 When someone dies, these statutory limitations are often both extended and shortened.
 They can be extended in that the expiration period is often put on hold for a few months, so that everyone has a chance to get organized and sort things out.
 This "hold" is officially called "tolling" the debt, but is not usually a major factor since statutory limits are measured in years.

 However, statutory limits are also shortened in that almost all states have mechanisms for the estate to establish a time limit for claim submissions measured in months, not years, and these shortened limits overrule any statute of limitations (in other words, even if a statute of limitations implies that a debt would still be enforceable, it will not be enforceable if the estate limits have kicked in).
 The section above on Notice of Death Publications explains how the estate can limit the exposure to debts.

 In New York, once 7 months have passed from the date of executor appointment, an executor acting in good faith need not worry that he or she will be personally responsible for resolving any unknown debts that may later surface, and may pay known debts and distribute net assets to the heirs (assuming everything else is in order).
 See Surrogate's Court Procedure Act - SCP § 1802.

 However, if any funds remain undistributed and new debts become known after the 7-month deadline, the executor must honor those debts as normal.

 Within these rules, New York maintains a 6-year statute of limitations on general debts, from original due date or most recent payment, whichever is later (see NY CPLR 213).
-Contracts for sale are handled specially according to the Uniform Commercial Code, and have a 4-year limit (NY UCC § 2-A-506).
+Contracts for sale or lease are handled specially according to the Uniform Commercial Code, and have a 4-year limit (NY UCC § 2-A-506).